Zhiar Ali: Asayish operation

-Throughout the operation, Ali repeatedly warned the media that the lives of the community were in danger.
-He called on the public and international organisations to speak out against the operation and put pressure on the Kurdish government to release the detainees and stop the operation.
+Throughout the operation, Ali repeatedly warned the media that the lives of the community were in danger, and called on the public and international organisations to pressure the Kurdish government to release the detainees and stop the operation.
+Following pressure from civil-rights organisations and activists, the detainees were reported released.
+Ali and other activists maintained that the operation had targeted the LGBT community and described the Asayish statement as a cover-up.

-Due to the pressure from civil-rights organisations and activists, Asayish eventually stopped the operation, released the detainees, and issued a statement that they were investigating reports of prostitution in the region and did not "target any specific groups of society."
-However, Ali and other activists pointed out that the operation was clearly targeting the LGBT community, and that the statement was a cover-up for the human rights violations that occurred during the operation.

 As a result of the discrimination and the operation, Ali reported that many LGBT people, including himself, felt excluded from Kurdish society.
-Many others also condemned the operation as dehumanising and criminal.
-Ali also criticised other NGOs that claim to work on LGBT rights, stating that despite receiving significant funding, they take little action in reality and are often only symbolic entities.
-He emphasised the need for organisations that are truly committed to advocating for the rights and well-being of the LGBT community in Kurdistan.

 Justice for Doski Azad

 Drawing of Doski Azad by Kurdish artist Colby.

-Ali has spoken out against the Kurdish government's failure to publicly denounce the murder of Doski Azad, one of the only few publicly transgender women, whose body was discovered on January 31, 2022.
+Ali has spoken out against the Kurdish government's failure to publicly denounce the murder of Doski Azad, one of the region's few publicly transgender women, whose body was discovered on January 31, 2022.
 Ali emphasised his dissatisfaction with the government's response in an interview with Al Monitor, saying that the LGBT community is highly concerned about the ongoing breaches of their human rights in the region.

 He also drew parallels between Azad's murder and that of Misho, a transgender internet personality who was killed by her brother the previous year, and called on the Kurdish regional government to take stronger action to prevent such killings.
-He highlighted that honour killings are prevalent in the Kurdistan Region and that Azad's case is just one of many that he could highlight, pointing out that living openly as an LGBT person in Iraq is very dangerous due to the risks of being targeted.
-Ali's statement and the case of Doski Azad were widely reported by international media and LGBT rights organizations.
+He highlighted that honour killings are prevalent in the Kurdistan Region and that Azad's case is one of many, pointing out that living openly as an LGBT person in Iraq is very dangerous due to the risks of being targeted.